skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/02_enabling_data_sharing.md

 ## Document metadata.

 Metadata is a set of information that describes what the fields in a dataset are.
 It provides data about your data.
 It includes information such as when and how the data was gathered or any other information that might describe an aspect of the data.
-It is important to keep detailed notes on the metadata and process by which the data was collected, because this information can facilitate easier and more effective use later on.
+It's important to keep detailed notes on the metadata and process by which the data was collected, because this information can facilitate easier and more effective use later on.

-One common misconception about metadata is that it is solely the definitions of the various fields you've tracked in the dataset.
+One common misconception about metadata is that it's solely the definitions of the various fields you've tracked in the dataset.
 However, metadata includes much more than these surface-level characteristics.
 Anything that gives additional information about the nature, structure, or gathering process of the dataset counts as metadata.
 Some examples of metadata for different types of media include:

 - **Photographs / images**: date and time the photo was taken, who took the photo, location where the image was captured, and camera settings used to take the photo
 - **Books / reports / documents**: title, author, publishing information, year of publication, table of contents, index, date of last update / modification, and number of pages